BanePig/dcf4j/README.md

 # DCF4J [![](https://jitpack.io/v/BanePig/dcf4j.svg)](https://jitpack.io/#BanePig/dcf4j)

-A java command framework for discord.
+A kotlin command framework for discord.
 This framework automatically checks syntax, and has many options for customization to write more with less.

 ## Requirements